KoalaBear84/HAClimateDeskBand/README.md

 ## My setup

-Working from Home since March 2020, and now the winter has arrived, it was getting cold (17°C) in the garage to work all day, sitting still.
+Working from Home since March 2020, and now the winter has arrived, it was getting cold (sub 17°C) in the garage to work all day, sitting still.
 The wall radiator only provides some warmth when the underfloor heater is asking heat.
 So I needed some extra heating.

 I have a smart power plug connected to Home Assistant which has a electric heater on it.
 Besides that I have the [Xiaomi LYWSD03MMC](https://a.aliexpress.com/_BSEyaG) Hygrometer, read through an [ESP32](https://a.aliexpress.com/_B1IE4Y) with an [antenna](https://a.aliexpress.com/_B1fp7a).
 The Xiaomi LYWSD03MMC is flashed with [custom firmware](https://github.com/atc1441/ATC_MiThermometer) made by ATC1441, thanks @ATC1441!
 This provides faster/better temperature changes and also shows battery.